-There are 13 ways that players are eligible for the 100th PGA Championship at Bellerive.
+There are 13 ways that players are eligible for the PGA Championship

 The exemptions range from the simple and straightforward (if you've won the PGA Championship in the past, you're eligible for future PGA Championships for the rest of your life) to the subjective (if you're not included in the first 11 exemption categories, you can receive a special invitation to participate from the PGA of America).